anthonyjatoba/DeepLearning.ai-MLOps-notes/course1_week2.md

 1. Brainstorm the ways the system might go wrong
     - Accuracy on different genders and ethnicities
     - Accuracy on different devices
-    - Prevalence of rude mis-transcriptions (e.g., GAN transcripted as *gun* or *gang*)
+    - Prevalence of rude mistranscriptions (e.g., GAN transcripted as *gun* or *gang*)
 2. Establish metrics to assess the algorithm's performance on these issues on appropriate *slices of data*
-    - Mean accuracy for different genders and mmajor accents
+    - Mean accuracy for different genders and major accents
     - Mean accuracy on different devices
-    - Check for prevalence of offensive words in the output
+    - Check for the prevalence of offensive words in the output

-#### One last advice
+#### One last piece of advice

-Rather than just one person try to brainstorm what may go wrong for high stakes applications you can have a team or external advisers help you brainstorm things you want to watch out for.
+Rather than just one person trying to brainstorm what may go wrong for high-stakes applications you can have a team or external advisers help you brainstorm things you want to watch out for.

 ## Data iteration